telerik/blazor-docs/components/grid/selection/multiple.md

 The `SelectedItemsChanged` event receives a collection of the grid data model.
 It may have no items in it.

 You can use the `SelectedItems` collection in two-way binding.
-You can use this to pre-select rows for your users.
+You can use this to preselect rows for your users.

 The `SelectedItems` collection persists across paging operations.
 Changing the page will keep it populated and you can add more items to the selection.